In This Article

 You've probably seen the lucky bamboo plant (Dracaena sanderiana) many times in restaurants, offices, homes, and even grocery stores.
 Also known as the ribbon plant, this easy-to-grow houseplant has a long history in China and feng shui as a symbol of prosperity and good fortune.

 Lucky bamboo grows in stalks with roots at the bottom, and tufts of elongated green leaves grow from the top.
 Despite its similar appearance, it's not closely related to true bamboo at all.
 In addition to straight stalks, you can sometimes find lucky bamboo with stalks that are braided or bundled together with wire.
 Lucky bamboo can also be curled and woven into various shapes.
-If you're a pet owner, grow lucky bamboo with caution, as this species is toxic to dogs and cats.
+This is a fast-growing plant, growing about 19 inches in six months.
 With just a little care, this attractive houseplant can bring beauty—and maybe even a little luck—to your space.
+However, If you're a pet owner, grow lucky bamboo with caution, as this species is toxic to dogs and cats.

 - Botanical Name: Dracaena sanderiana